ABOUT AMERICAN ATHLETIC CONFERENCE TELEVISION AGREEMENTS

 Catch Houston Football on its flagship stations KPRC 950 AM.
 Play-by-play host Kevin Eschenfelder will be joined by color analyst Ted Pardee and sideline reporter Jeremy Branham for every Houston game this season.
-Pregame host Matt Thomas will get things started 90 minutes before each kickoff with the Houston Football pregame show.
+Pregame host Matt "Soccer" Thomas will get things started one hour before each kickoff with the Houston Football pregame show.

 |Date||Game||Air Time (CT)||Houston Radio|

 |Saturday, Sept.
 2||Houston at UTSA||5 p.m.||KPRC 950 AM|